 Metropolis showed us the uber-horror of soulless technology run amok, destroying buildings and people, wrecking lives and societies.
 It presented the ideas that the demands of modern industrial civilization could ruin men, both physically and psychologically, if capitalism was allowed to rule over humanity—and that our machines could someday rise up and destroy us, if we were not careful and considerate about how they were used.

-And let’s not forget its robot: Futura (aka Parody), the beautifully-rendered art-deco woman-sculpture—worn by the same actress who portrayed the robot in human form—that inspired movie robots for the rest of the century… both the idea of human-styled robots, and of actors dressing up in robot suits to depict them.
+And let’s not forget its robot: Futura (aka Parody), the beautifully-rendered art-deco woman-sculpture—worn by the same actress who portrayed Maria and the robot in human form—that inspired movie robots for the rest of the century… both the idea of human-styled robots, and of actors dressing up in robot suits to depict them.
 Though not the first robot in entertainment depiction (the stage creations of R.U.R. preceded it), it is undeniably the most elegant, certainly became the most famous, and was regularly used as the single image that represented the film on movie posters and art.

 Metropolis pioneered the extensive use of special effects to make its city come to life.
-Visual processes were invented for the movie, such as glass-painting and split-screen photography, that are still in use today.
+Visual processes were invented or perfected for the movie, such as glass-painting and split-screen photography, that are still in use today.
 The use of miniatures and realistically-painted cityscapes, stop-motion photography, and hand-animated scenes were also used liberally, requiring one of the largest budgets of any film of the day.

 Metropolis‘ music was also on a grand scale, a full orchestral score complete with themes for individual characters, story arcs, action, and even parts of the city.
 The powerful, undeniably Germanic score served as the inspiration for the first sci-fi serials like Flash Gordon and Buck Rogers, who sometimes took their music directly from German operatic compositions.
 The tradition of the fully-orchestrated and commanding theme-based soundtrack is still popular today with sweeping sci-fi epics.